frontiersi/tenement-tools/README.md

 - rem proj-data is installed because its license was copied over.

 The plug-in should still work, regardless.
 We are currently investigating this issue.

+## Bug report
+If you encounter a bug please email: lewis.trotter@postgrad.curtin.edu.au.
+Please provide a screenshot of the error and some context regarding when the bug occurred (e.g., which tool, what data were you using, etc).